Paige2966/Gross-Profit-Analysis-and-Excel-File-Instructions/README.md

 - Built a custom **Revenue Formula** to calculate gross profit accurately
 - Designed Power BI dashboards with:
   - Bar and line charts
-  - Slicers for dynamic filtering
   - KPIs for financial performance
+  - Maps for Gross Profit by country
   - Used DAX to define business logic for metrics like Gross Profit %, Total Revenue, and Cost